 We strive for not-guilty verdicts in every case.
 However, when this is not possible, we pursue alternatives to incarceration.
 Marathon County has a number of alternatives to incarceration, which are especially appropriate for teenagers.
 Programs such as electronic monitoring can allow individuals some degree of freedom while fulfilling court orders.

-To protect your future and challenge a drug arrest, contact the experienced trial lawyers at Ellison & David.
+To protect your future and challenge a drug arrest, contact the experienced trial lawyers at Ellison & O'Connor.
 We travel to incarcerated clients.
 Additionally, you can schedule a free consultation by sending our office an email.